We don’t do things to people or for people. We do things with people and then watch them do it themselves.

 Culinary Arts: Students execute basic culinary concepts including safe working practices, use and handling of culinary tools and equipment, nutrition, reading and following recipes, measuring, cooking and preparing food, and food storage/handling.

 Bakery: Students experience a wider range of roles in the kitchen.
-Working together, they learn all the ingredients, techniques, and the scheduling required to run a production bakery.
+Working together, they learn about ingredients, techniques, and scheduling.

 Café: Students prepare a meal and plan menus, and use a range of produce harvested from our garden.
-Students serve food to the community and work in a busy public kitchen, take customers orders, prepare and serve a range of food items, and receive customer feedback.
+Students serve food to the community and work in a busy kitchen, serve food, and receive customer feedback.
 Students practice rectifying mistakes, and adapting recipes to address tastes or dietary needs.

 Offered on campus at our forge and offsite at the Folsom Museum forge, students learn proper heating and shaping techniques for metal work.